The 20 Best Apraxia Doctors in Japan

 Nara-shi, JP

-Shu Morioka practices in Nara-shi, Japan.
+Shu Morioka practices practicing medicine in Nara-shi, Japan.
 Morioka is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-Their top areas of expertise are Phantom Limb Pain, Acute Pain, Hemiplegia, Alternating Hemiplegia of Childhood, and Knee Replacement.
+They are also highly rated in 9 other conditions, according to our data.
+Their clinical expertise encompasses Phantom Limb Pain, Acute Pain, Alternating Hemiplegia of Childhood, Hemiplegia, and Knee Replacement.

 Advanced in Apraxia